DrMarchandsLaboratory/DrMarchandsLaboratory.com/README.md

 - Not a medical doctor or licensed professional
 - No formal degrees or certifications claimed
-- All materials are educational, experimental, or creative
+- All guidance, tools, and experiments are **educational, creative, or system-driven**

 ---